Obstructions to free periodicity and symmetric L-space knots: Introduction

-We study polynomials satisfying a slightly generalized version of Hartley's condition \ref{thm:Hartley} for various $n$ wherein we allow a factor of $-1$ to appear in the factorization.
-We refer to such polynomials as \textbf{\textit{n}-Hartley}.
-Note that when $\Delta_K(t^n)$ is irreducible, it clearly is not $n$-Hartley.
-Previous work, for example \cite{MR2852954} and \cite[\S 4.1]{SchinzelPolynomials}, has studied whether $\Delta_K(t^n)$ is irreducible; however, these results do not apply in the generality we need.
-For example, we do not know of any existing results which apply to reducible, monic polynomials---a class of particular interest for our applications to symmetric L-space knots as in Conjecture \ref{conj:iteratedtorus} below.
+where $\zeta_n$ is a primitive $n$th\benw{changed ``$n$-th'' etc.~to ``$n$th'' throughout to match Wikipedia style (for instance) and to prevent line breaks between the ``$n$'' and the ``th'', which looks stupid.} root of unity. \end{definition} Note that when $\Delta(t^n)$ is irreducible, $\Delta(t)$ is not $n$-Hartley.
+Previous work, for example \cite{MR2852954} and \cite[\S 4.1]{SchinzelPolynomials}, has studied whether $\Delta(t^n)$ is irreducible.
+We do not know of any results that apply to reducible, monic polynomials---a class of particular interest for our applications to symmetric L-space knots as in Conjecture \ref{conj:iteratedtorus} below.

+\benw[inline]{Added this remark to cover a bunch of stuff.} \begin{remark} Periodic and freely-periodic knots are the two extreme examples of a spectrum of symmetries of knots.
+We refer to \cite[Sections 12, 13]{boyle2023classification} for more detail, where the entire spectrum is contained within the types $\mathrm{Per-}(a)$ and $\mathrm{FPer-}(a,b)$, the latter consisting of freely $n$-periodic knots only when $a$ and $b$ are relatively prime to $n$.\benw{be prepared to change}

+The symmetries in question consist of an action on $S^3$ by an orientation-preserving diffeomorphism $\phi : S^3 \to S^3$ of finite order that satisfies $\phi(K) = K$ and preserves the orientation of the knot---this last condition is automatically satisfied if the order is not $2$.
+If $\phi$ fixes a point of $S^3$, then it is conjugate to a finite-order rotation, and it is a periodic symmetry of the knot.
+At the other extreme, if no power $\phi^k$ different from the identity fixes any point of $S^3$, then the symmetry is a free periodicity.

+In between, there are the cases where $\phi$ does not fix any point of $S^3$, but some non-identity power $\phi^k$ acts as a periodicity.
+These may be called \emph{semi-periodic} symmetries, as in \cite{Paoluzzi2018}.
+Necessarily, a semi-periodic knot is also periodic, albeit of some smaller order of symmetry.
+Therefore, if one rules out periodic symmetries of all orders for some knot, one rules out all semi-periodic symmetries at the same time.
+This is of particular relevance to Conjecture \ref{conj:iteratedtorus} below, which also would imply that no L-space knot is semi-periodic, except if it is an iterated torus knot\benw{I thought L-space knots are also expected not to be periodic at all.}.

+We do not know of Murasugi- or Hartley-type conditions on the Alexander polynomial of a semi-periodic knot in general, but in the particular case of a semi-periodicity that is assembled from two periodicities of disjoint axes of rotation (a \emph{biperiodicity}) such a condition is given in \cite[Ch.~3]{Guilbault2021}. \end{remark}